sbellos00/caldera-agency/launch-offer-guarantees.md

 - **No fine print, no loopholes, no games.**

-    Our guarantee is built into our process: total clarity, milestone payments, and real, reviewable results—every step of the way.
+    Our guarantee is built into our process: total clarity, milestone payments, and real, reviewable results - every step of the way.

 ## **20-Day Launch Guarantee**